maradotwebp/pax/readme.md

 ### Creating your modpack

-First things first: Create a new folder for your shiny new modpack (or move it to an already existing, preferably empty folder where you'd like to create the pack) and drop your downloaded version of PAX in there.

-> To create the necessary files to start working, execute `./pax init` and follow the instructions.
+First things first: Create a new folder for your shiny new modpack (or move it to an already existing, preferably empty folder where you'd like to create the pack) and drop your downloaded version of PAX in there. **To start work on your modpack, execute `./pax init` and follow the instructions.**

 If you have entered all the details and it worked: Well done!
 Your directory structure should now look like this: